Apprentice FAQs

 New employers and new apprenticeship opportunities are added all the time – so if you can’t find a vacancy in your area, don’t worry.
 Something in your travel range is likely to come up soon.

-When you apply for a Baltic Apprenticeship, our team will review your application and aim to contact you by phone or email.
+When you apply for an apprenticeship with us, our team will review your application.
+If we think you’d be a good fit for the vacancy, we will contact you by phone or email.
 We like to chat with our future apprentices, learning more about you and the kind of apprenticeship you are looking for.

 If we think you’re a good fit for the vacancy, we’ll put you on the shortlist and recommend you to the employer.
 They may invite you for an interview (either over the phone, via video call, or in person) or to take part in their usual recruitment process.